How does Saskatoon Public Schools meet my child's special needs?

 Are services offered at the preschool level for students with intensive needs?

 Yes.
 The research is clear that early intervention is highly beneficial for children with disabilities.
 Saskatoon Public Schools works with other agencies to provide a variety of services for our preschool students.
 We have two congregated preschools and a Therapeutic Preschool.
-Additionally, we offer support in community preschools through our Preschool Support Program where students with disabilities are partnered with an Educational Assistant and consultative support.
+Additionally, we offer support in prekindergarten programs through the

 Who can I contact for more information?